 SJE participates in the federal hot lunch program and offers free and reduced lunch to families with demonstrated financial needs.

 What other activities does the school offer?

-We offer Student Council, chess club, Youth Choir, Brownies, Girl Scouts, Cub Scouts, D.A.R.E, Forensics, Soccer K-8, Basketball, Track and girls Volleyball 5-8.
+We offer chess club, Youth Choir, Brownies, Girl Scouts, Cub Scouts Forensics, Soccer K5-8, Futsal K5-4, Basketball, Track and girls Volleyball 5-8.
 Many of our students are a part of our Fuel Up to Play 60 team.
 We offer an instrumental Band program for students in grades 4 through 8, in conjunction with St. Mary in Hales Corners, and private pay piano lessons during the school day.
 Next year, for the first time, our students will have the opportunity to participate in National Junior Honor Society.